 What is the connection?

-If it is an organizational tie, it will be further identified in the Company and Position columns.
+If it is an organizational tie, it will be further identified in the Company and Position fields.

 How close is it?

-The Total Connection column tells you how many overlaps the system has found between this individual and your person.
+Total Connections tells you how many overlaps the system has found between this individual and your person.
 For example, some close partners work together frequently and sit on multiple boards together.

-The Total Weight column combines the number of overlaps and the ‘Relationships’ point system to give you an overall number predicting the level of closeness between your person and that connection.
+The Strength rating combines the number of overlaps and the ‘Relationships’ point system to give you an overall number predicting the level of closeness between your person and that connection.
 The higher the number the better.

 If you wish to make a note to remind yourself about a key piece of information or something you want to research further, you can create, view, and edit those here.